mycok/Traxpense-api/.github/pull_request_template.md

 `Development Environment setup`

-- clone the repository and run `cd mern-skeleton` to change to the project directory
+- clone the repository and run `cd traxpence-api` to change to the project directory
 - run `yarn` command to install all the necessary dependencies and build the application
-- run `yarn start` or `yarn nodemon` command to run the application
+- run `yarn start` or `yarn run dev` command to run the application

 `Test Environment setup`